diogotavc/epp_tool/README.md

 To make sure systemd is aware of the new service, reload its service files with `systemctl daemon-reload`.
 You may now enable the service with `systemctl enable epp_tool`.

+> [!NOTE]
+> If you are get an error saying that the unit file could not be found, it may be related to SELinux.
+Reset its security context using `restorecon -v /etc/systemd/system/epp_tool.service`.

 To verify it's working properly, you can reboot or start the service with `systemctl start epp_tool`.
 The output of `cat /sys/devices/system/cpu/cpufreq/policy0/energy_performance_preference` should now match what was set by the service.

 ### Changing the bias after booting